csteinmetz1/ai-audio-startups/README.md

 - [PhonicMind](https://phonicmind.com/) - Separate vocals, drums, bass and other instruments out of your songs with our HiFi AI.
 - [EasySplitter](https://easysplitter.com/) - AI-Based Vocal Remover Online for DJ Singers
 - [MVSep](https://mvsep.com/) - Free separation of songs with many different algorithms (Demucs, MDX, UVR etc)
+- [MuzLab](https://muzlab.co/) - Remove vocals from songs and split drums, bass and other instruments out of music.
 - [Fadr](https://fadr.com/) - Remove stems, convert to midi, and create high-quality remixes and mashups using AI tools!

 ## Analysis / Recommendation